lefterisvl83/TEP/Model-card.md

 ## Model Description

-The model identifies anomalies in the operation of the Tennessee Eastman Process and returns *1*
+The model monitors working conditions and identifies anomalies in the operation of the Tennessee Eastman Process.

 **Input:** Describe the inputs of your model

+Process variables such as flowrates, pressures, temperatures, levels, mole fractions, compressor power outputs, valve positions and the reaction agitator speed.

 **Output:** Describe the output(s) of your model

+The model returns an integer ranging from 0 to 20 each associated with a fault-free or faulty operation.
+Specifically, the output is
+**1** zero if the processs is under nominal working operation, **2** a nonzero integer ranging from 1 to 20 each associated with the faul class detected.

 **Model Architecture:** Describe the model architecture you’ve used